tianysun/tianysun.github.io/honorawards.md

 * The 1st place in Chorus Contests in the 15th Beijing Art Festival for Student in 2015.

-* Gold Medals in China Ballroom Dance Federation on Feb 9th, 2012.
+* Gold Medals Certificate in China Ballroom Dance Federation on Feb 9th, 2012.

-* Bronze and Silver Medals in China Ballroom Dance Federation on Mar 23rd, 2011.
+* Bronze and Silver Medal Certificates in China Ballroom Dance Federation on Mar 23rd, 2011.

 * The 2nd place in Chorus Contests in the 13th Beijing Art Festival for Student in 2010.